RuBoMa/filler/README.md

 ```

 The game_engine will validate the move and update the map accordingly before sending the updated map and the next piece to the next bot.

 If the game_engine detects an invlaid move, the bot responsible will not be able to make any more moves while the other bot can continue to play until there are no more valid moves for either bot.

-It a bot crashes or fails to respond in time, it loses the game.
+If a bot crashes or fails to respond in time, it loses the game.

 ## Commands for audits
 For M1 Macs